bootlin/snagboot/docs/fw_binaries.md

   after recovery e.g. if you want to get a U-Boot command line.
 - Sometimes U-Boot will try to load an environment from some memory device, which can cause issues.
 Setting `CONFIG_ENV_IS_NOWHERE=y` can help avoid this.
-- Do not change USB gadget VID:PID values `CONFIG_USB_GADGET_VENDOR/PRODUCT_NUM`
-  if they are already defined as these are sometimes hardcoded in snagrecover.
+- If you change USB gadget VID:PID values `CONFIG_USB_GADGET_VENDOR/PRODUCT_NUM`, this will also change SPL's gadget id, so make sure to pass the "usb" firmware parameter when relevant.
+Note that you should not do this with i.MX SoCs!
+This is due to USB IDs being used by snagrecover to match protocols.
 - If you want to use snagflash after recovery, make sure to write down the aformentioned `CONFIG_USB_GADGET_VENDOR/PRODUCT_NUM` values so that you can pass them to snagflash and setup proper udev rules so that you have rw access